schoero/swissqrbill/docs/svg/types.md

 - **language** `"DE"` | `"EN"` | `"FR"` | `"IT"` | `"RM"` The language with which the bill is rendered. `optional`
 - **outlines** [`boolean`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean) Whether you want render the outlines.
 This option may be disabled if you use perforated paper. `optional`
+- **renderAdditionalInformation** [`boolean`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean) Whether you want to render `additionalInformation` visibly in the payment part text.
+  Should to be set to `true` if the field contains personal data within the meaning of the applicable data protection legislation.

+  The value is still encoded in the QR payload even when this is `false` `optional`
 - **scissors** [`boolean`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean) Whether you want to show the scissors icons or the text `Separate before paying in` `optional`
 - **separate** [`boolean`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean) Whether you want to show the text `Separate before paying in` `optional`